1/6 panel requests interview from GOP leader Kevin McCarthy

 The committee acknowledged the sensitive and unusual nature of its request as it proposed a meeting with McCarthy on either Feb.
 3 or 4.
 “The Select Committee has tremendous respect for the prerogatives of Congress and the privacy of its Members,” Thompson wrote.
 “At the same time, we have a solemn responsibility to investigate fully the facts and circumstances of these events.

-Democrats have been seeking more information about McCarthy’s call with Trump that day since the former president’s second impeachment trial in the days after the riot.
-At one point in the trial, Democrats said they would try and call Rep. Jaime Herrera Beutler, R-Wash., as a witness because she had described the call between the two men after hearing an account from McCarthy.
-In the end, Democrats read a statement from Herrera Beutler into the record.
-Trump, who had just left office, was acquitted by the Senate.
+Democrats have been seeking more information about McCarthy’s communications with Trump since the former president’s second impeachment trial last year.
+At one point in the trial, Democrats said they would try and call Rep. Jaime Herrera Beutler, R-Wash., as a witness because she had described a potentially pivotal call between the two men after hearing an account from McCarthy.

 Herrera Beutler’s statement said McCarthy told her he had asked Trump to publicly “call off the riot” and had said the violent mob was made up of Trump supporters, not far-left antifa members.